k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/02_DPM_Configuration.md

 •	Define Flows: The Flows specify the set of tasks that are required for the fulfillment of a customer request.

 • Define Regulation and Activities: Configure the Regulation and Activities that the DPM supports.
-Once an Activity is defined, it is mapped to the Activity for the corresponding Flow.
+Once an Activity is defined, it is mapped to the corresponding Flow.